-Having some time away from work is really important when you welcome a new child into the world, for both mums and dads.
+Having some time away from work is really important when you welcome a newborn child into the world, for both mums and dads.

 In the UK, we're moving on from times where mums had deal with all the childcare on their own.
-More new dads are opting to make use of their paternity leave to spend quality time with their newborn - really important for bonding and setting the foundation for a healthy relationship with their child and partner.
-There's still a way to go - 40% of men in the UK don't take any paternity leave at all.
+More new dads are opting to make use of their paternity leave to spend quality time with their newborn - it’s really important for bonding and setting the foundation for a healthy relationship with their child and partner.
+There's still a way to go - only a third of eligible fathers take any paternity leave at all.
 Shocking, but that figure is thankfully trending downwards.

 Unfortunately many countries still offer limited options; it's just not as much of a priority as it could (and should) be in some places.
 The USA for example - the biggest economy in the world - doesn't guarantee fathers any paternity leave at all.

 So, there's a big variety in parental leave policies around the world.
 More and more dads (and their supporters) are advocating for paid paternity leave - are we beginning to see things even out a bit?
-Let's see how things are around the world.
+Let's have a look at paternity leave in other countries around the world.

 An issue of equality

-New mothers are offered some kind of parental leave in 185 of the world's 195 countries, but leave is offered to fathers in just 103.
-This map shows an interesting illustration of parental leave offerings all around the world, and some of the most developed nations are starkly lacking:
+New mothers are offered some kind of parental leave in almost all of the world's 195 countries, but leave is offered to fathers in around half.

 Gender equality is a major issue around the world today, and although it usually refers to issues where women aren't treated fairly, it's relevant in this case too.
 Paternity leave isn't just about giving dads a break from work: it's about them being at home to help mum take care of the newborn.